Naureen Khan: Research

 Credit: Jeremy Harbeck, NASA Goddard Space Flight Center

-Presently, at my 3rd year of PhD, I am currently working on a Deep Convolutional Neural Network named U-Net to automatically detect crevasses on the Greenland Ice Sheet from Sentinel-1 Synthetic Aperture Radar satellite imagery in Google Earth Engine.
-I’m adapting this workflow using an open-source machine learning framework named TensorFlow on the Jupyter Notebooks hosted on Ghub.
-I am also studying the literature to understand the process and occurrence of crevasse initiation in glaciers and on an ice-sheet scale.
+I developed a Deep Convolutional Neural Network named MimiNet modified from U-Net (Akeret et al., 2017) to automatically detect crevasses on the Greenland Ice Sheet from Sentinel-1 Synthetic Aperture Radar satellite imagery in Google Earth Engine.
+I adapted this workflow using an open-source machine learning framework named TensorFlow on the Jupyter Notebooks hosted on Ghub.
+I also studied the literature to understand the process and occurrence of crevasse initiation in glaciers and on an ice-sheet scale.

 My future goal is to predict crevasses for future centuries to interpret and improving global sea level rise projections using Ice Sheet Models.